WSaffery/GQL-Compiler/docs.md

 - run setupAntlr.sh
 - run `mvn clean install`
     - run `mvn clean install -Dmaven.test.skip=true` if you're on linux (fix pending)
-- run `mvn exec:java -Dexec.mainClass="GqlGremlinApp" -e -Dexec.args="/gql/honours_tests/property_pattern.gql"` to test the query in `src/test/resources/queries/gql/honours_tests/property_pattern.gql`
+- run `mvn exec:java -Dexec.mainClass="GqlGremlinApp" -e -Dexec.args="-query /gql/honours_tests/property_pattern.gql"` to test the query in `src/test/resources/queries/gql/honours_tests/property_pattern.gql`
     - this may not work despite a successful build if you skipped the antlr4 dependency
     - this will run using test data local to the repo, and an in-memory tinkergraph to interpret the generated gremlin